BOCOVO/db-schema-visualizer/packages/dbml-vs-code-extension/README.md

-# db-diagram-visualizer README
+# dbml-erd-visualizer README

-This is the README for your extension "db-diagram-visualizer".
+This is the README for your extension "dbml-erd-visualizer".
 After writing up a brief description, we recommend including the following sections.

 ## Features